msfninja/wcs/README.md

  - Use a dash (`-`) for spaces (whitespace characters will be ignored)
  - Text case will be ignored, the server will make every first character of a word (words are separated with a dash) upper case and all other characters lower case

-Create a new batch file inside the `\batch\<your_directory>` directory, write the script you want to be executed, and save the file.
+Create a new batch file inside the `server\batch\<your_directory>` directory, write the script you want to be executed, and save the file.
 A few guidelines/rules on how to name a batch file:

  - Can consist of an unlimited amount of characters
  - Can start with and contain any alphanumerical character